Novage/p2p-media-loader/p2p-media-loader-core/docs/api.md

 ## `LoaderEvents`

-Events that are emitted by `HttpLoader` and `HybridLoader` by loaders, please see implementation of these loaders.
+Events that are emitted by `HttpLoader` and `HybridLoader` loaders, please see implementation of these loaders.

-- SegmentLoaded = "segment_loaded",
+- SegmentLoaded
-- SegmentError = "segment_error",
+- SegmentError
-- SegmentAbort = "segment_abort",
+- SegmentAbort
-- PeerConnect = "peer_connect",
+- PeerConnect
-- PeerClose = "peer_close",
+- PeerClose
-- PieceBytesLoaded = "piece_bytes_loaded"
+- PieceBytesLoaded

 Usage: